LoRaConnect: Unlocking HTTP Potential on LoRa Backbones for Remote Areas and Ad-Hoc Networks: LoRaWeb Access Methods

 where, $q \subseteq \mathbb{Q}, r \subseteq \mathbb{R}$, $|Q| \geq 1, \in \mathbb{I}^+$, $|R| \geq 1, \in \mathbb{I}^+$, and $i,j \geq 1, \in \mathbb{I}^+$.

 It compares the version number retrieved from the local dictionary with the version number fetched from the server.
 If the version numbers match, it fulfills the request by simply returning the web page's contents from its local memory.
 Otherwise, it invokes Algorithm \ref{synchronize_nodes} to fetch the updated version of the web page from the server.
-Algorithm \ref{cache_webpages} describes the caching mechanism implemented in the LoRaWeb system.
-LoRaWeb implements the dictionary using a hash table.
-Hence, the lookup time is $O(1)$.
+Algorithm \ref{cache_webpages} describes the caching mechanism implemented in the LoRaWeb system. {This ensures that the latest content is delivered for each request.
+Thus maintaining the freshness of data.
+Also, the LoRa channel is completely avoided in multiple requests for the same resource which results in a reduction of contention of the LoRa channel.
+This also greatly reduces the LoRaWeb system's response time.} LoRaWeb implements the dictionary using a hash table which results in a lookup time of only $O(1)$ {which is highly optimized for resource-constrained microcontrollers.}